- Africans often propose that European-based countries’ wealth is based upon either African slavery or the theft of African resources.

 The Ottoman/Egypt colonial power colonized the north-eastern portion of Africa for close to 400 years.
 This is roughly ten times longer than Germany had colonies in Africa.
 However, neither Turkey nor Egypt are wealthy countries.

 The Case Study of Australia

 Australia is one of the largest mining countries in the world.
-With a small population for an entire continent, Australia has one of the highest ratios of natural resources to people.
+With a small population for an entire continent, Australia has one of the highest natural resources ratios to people.
 However, Australia has a wealth level of other countries in Europe or the US.
 That is, they are no more wealthy than these other European based countries.
 This contradicts the assertion that Europe became wealthy chiefly through robbing Africa of its natural resources.
-Australia had far more land and natural resources than countries in Western Europe but did not become more prosperous than them.
+Australia had far more land and natural resources than countries in Western Europe but did not become more prosperous.
 This is because Australia has little of the most valuable natural resource, which is oil.

 The Case Study of Brazil

 Brazil had all of the characteristics that Africans say lead to wealth.
 Brazil was the largest recipient of slaves in The Atlantic Slave Trade, and they had a massive landmass with enormous natural resources ranging from wood to minerals.
 Around 55% of Brazilians today can trace their ancestry back to the African slave trade.

 Slavery as an institution in Brazil was unrivaled in all of the Americas.
 The sheer number of African slaves brought to Brazil and moved around South America greatly influenced the entirety of the Americas. – Wikipedia

 However, has all of the conditions — both slavery and natural resources made Brazil wealthy?
 No, Brazil is roughly 1/3 as wealthy as European based countries.
 If slavery and natural resources made a country prosperous, Brazil would have become one of the world’s wealthiest countries.